Marketing Hot Takes: What We’re Watching Closely

 Is SMS Still King for Prospect Communication?

-Prospective residents want communication in the same format they use for daily life.
+In line with prospective residents’ daily communication habits, email response rates continue to drop industry-wide while SMS remains immediate, trusted, and conversion-friendly.
 Automated SMS follow-up at key touchpoints (tour reminders, unanswered inquiries, post-tour nurture) continues to outperform email by a wide margin.

 Should Every Property Have a Google-First Strategy?